WayScience/playbooks/data_strategy.md

+# Data Strategy

 A suitable and flexible data management plan is essential for effective and trustworthy science.
 Our goals with this strategy is to maximize access, understanding, analysis speed, and provenance while reducing access barriers, unnecessary storage bloat, and cost.

 ## 1. Data perspectives